Selection of Filters for Photonic Crystal Spectrometer Using Domain-Aware Evolutionary Algorithms: Employing New Distances to Navigate in the Domain of OFS

-From part (b) of Figure \ref{fig:application2} we see that UMDA-U performs significantly better than UMDA.
-However, analysis of the best-so-far solutions obtained by UMDA-U shows that each of them has at most 5 different filters, which violates the constraint in Eq. \eqref{eq:ofs-optimization:different} by far.
-It is evident from part (a) of Figure \ref{fig:application2} that objective values of the solutions produced in different runs of UMDA are significantly different.
+From part (b) of Figure~\ref{fig:application2} we see that UMDA-U performs significantly better than UMDA.
+However, analysis of the best-so-far solutions obtained by UMDA-U shows that each of them has at most 5 different filters, which violates the constraint in Eq.~\eqref{eq:ofs-optimization:different} by far.
+It is evident from part (a) of Figure~\ref{fig:application2} that objective values of the solutions produced in different runs of UMDA are significantly different.
 This causes the rugged behavior of the line that corresponds to UMDA in the considered chart.
 Therefore, an extension of this algorithm, called UMDA-U-PLS was proposed.
-UMDA-U-PLS produces solutions with exactly 16 different filters, surpassing UMDA in terms of average best-so-far solution throughout the whole optimization process.
+UMDA-U-PLS produces solutions with exactly 16 different filters \utwo{(this number of filters is used for the reasons discussed in Sec.~\ref{sec:addressing-ofs})}, surpassing UMDA in terms of average best-so-far solution throughout the whole optimization process.
 This demonstrates that it is faster to learn one distribution over $\mathbb{L}$ than $M$ distributions over $\mathbb{L}$.
-However, part (a) of Figure \ref{fig:application2} depicts jumps in the line that corresponds to UMDA-U-PLS.
+However, part (a) of Figure~\ref{fig:application2} depicts jumps in the line that corresponds to UMDA-U-PLS.
 The jumps happen less frequently than in UMDA-U, however, certain runs still produce relatively bad-performing individuals sampled from the learned conditional distribution.

-Notably, UMDA-U-PLS-Dist algorithm with $d_1$ performs better than UMDA-U-PLS in terms of the average best-so-far solution, as shown in part (b) of Figure \ref{fig:application2}.
+Notably, \utwo{the improved} UMDA-U-PLS-Dist algorithm with $d_1$ performs better than UMDA-U-PLS in terms of the average best-so-far solution, as shown in part (b) of Figure~\ref{fig:application2}.
 This suggests that the distance-based heuristic used to define the conditional distribution over filters helps to generate better candidate solutions.
 However, UMDA-U-PLS-Dist algorithm with $d_2$ performs worse than its counterpart with $d_1$ during the entire optimization process.
 We can conclude from it that metric $d_1$ suits better suited for this type of heuristic as well as for distance-driven EA.
-At the same time, UMDA-U-PLS-Dist with both distances is robust, as there are no significant jumps in the corresponding lines of Figure \ref{fig:application2} (a).
+At the same time, UMDA-U-PLS-Dist with both distances is robust, as there are no significant jumps in the corresponding lines of Figure~\ref{fig:application2} (a).